Ten years ago I purchased my first Canon camera with savings bonds.

 Fast forward to today….

 Living in Northern Wisconsin, my boyfriend, family, and friends are all avid hunters.
 Duck, geese, pheasant, deer, bear, you name it and they are hunting it!
-On the weekend of October 17th I was asked if I’d be interested in waking up at 4am to capture a goose hunt.
+On the weekend of October 17th, I was asked if I’d be interested in waking up at 4 am to capture a goose hunt.
 “Sure!”
 I said.
-Waking up at 4am is easy, when you’re excited to capture something you’ve never captured before.
-We arrived to the field, and all 9 hunters flipped their head lamps on and began setting up blinds.
+Waking up at 4 am is easy when you’re excited to capture something you’ve never captured before.
+We arrived at the field, and all 9 hunters flipped their headlamps on and began setting up blinds.
 Three blinds to hold ten people and four dogs.
 In the meantime, there’s a crew setting up decoys in the field.
-As I watched this unfold I couldn’t help but be amazed with the teamwork that was going on.
+As I watched this unfold I couldn’t help but be amazed by the teamwork that was going on.

 Twenty minutes later, ten people and four dogs were all settled into the blinds with guns at stow.
 So, now what?
 We wait….
 35 minutes for the geese to start honking, when suddenly one side of the blind says, “Here they come guys!”.
 I glanced over and the hunters hunkered down a little lower and the only motion or sound you could hear was the honking of the geese and the hunter’s calls.
 Suddenly, Ben yelled “KILL!”
 In unison, all nine hunters raised their guns, aimed, and shot.
 At this time, I learned my very own adrenaline rush – through the lens of a camera.
 I held my breath every time Ben yelled that four-letter word.
 But each kill made me even more excited for the next!

-During this hunt, it was the first snow fall for the year.
+During this hunt, it was the first snowfall of the year.
 That day the crew walked away with a total of 15 geese.
 (In the group photo there is less because we found more birds while cleaning up).